Frequently Asked Questions About Hypnotism

 Hypnosis induces the trance state, or "trance."
 While in trance, you are not comatose or in a sleep-walking phase, but you are deeply relaxed (…well, actually, that is depending on whether you are resting or have joined in a hypnosis stage show…) and focused inwardly while allowing my suggestions to take root in your subconscious mind, by hyper focusing on the sound of my voice, or allowing your mind to drift and wander as I talk, or by connecting with yourself on a deeper level emotionally.

 As a matter of fact, you could get up and walk out of the room at any time.
-You probably won't do that because you will notice how nice it feels to be in this deeply relaxed state of awareness, but you will have the knowing that you could do it if you so choose.
+Of course, you won't do that because you will notice how nice it feels to be in this deeply relaxed state of awareness, but you will have the knowing that you could do it if you so choose.

 You might even be surprised to know trance is a natural state that we go in and out of at least four times an hour.
 (Have you ever been driving and missed your exist because you were deep in thought, or couldn't find something that was right in front you…like your glasses on your head?
 You were in a state of trance!)

 All hypnosis is consentual.
 An agreement between the subject and the hypnotist (or hypnotherapist).
 The subject (client) either audibly or silently agrees to take in and apply the suggestions or direct commands given by the hypnotist.
 Changes occur when you give the hypnotist permission to hypnotize you, open up to the process, and take in the suggestions and gentle commands, by agreeing to obey the hypnotist on some level of awareness.

 If at any time you decide a particular suggestion or gentle command is not right for you, that's okay, because you have complete control to reject it.
 That's why all hypnosis (hypnotic trance), in essence, is really self-hypnosis and completely safe.